Web5design/wellrested-samples/README.md

 $this->addTemplate('/articles/{id}', 'ArticleItemHandler', array('id' => Route::RE_NUM));
 ```

-Here, we're using a URI templte to indicate that a variable must follow /articles/.
+Here, we're using a URI template to indicate that a variable must follow /articles/.
 The second parameter says that any requests matching this should be handled by an ArticleItemHandler instance.
 The third parameter describes the variables contained in the URI template.
-This parameter is an array of associative arrays with the keys as variable names from the template and the values as regular expressions that the variables must match.
+This parameter is an associative arrays with the keys as variable names from the template and the values as regular expressions that the variables must match.
 Route::RE_NUM is a predefined constant for digits only, but you can create your own, or use other predefined constants.

 For more information on URI templates, see [RFC 6570](http://tools.ietf.org/html/rfc6570).